Top 10 Best Disney Songs of All Time, Ranked

 Music and lyrics by: Kristen Anderson-Lopez and Robert Lopez

-Performed in the animated movie by: Idina Menzel as Elsa
+Song sung by: Idina Menzel as Elsa

-Pop version performed by: Demi Lovato
+Pop version sung by: Demi Lovato

-Awards: Won the Academy Award for 'Best Original Song'; nominated for the Golden Globe Award for 'Best Original Song'; won the Grammy Award for 'Best Song Written for Visual Media'
+Awards: Won the Academy Award for "Best Original Song"; nominated for the Golden Globe Award for "Best Original Song"; won the Grammy Award for "Best Song Written for Visual Media"

-Charts: Listed at #21 on Billboard's 'Year-End Top 100' in 2014; peaked at #5 on Billboard's 'Hot 100' in 2014
+Charts: Listed at #21 on Billboard's Year-End Top 100 in 2014; peaked at #5 on Billboard's Hot 100 in 2014

-RIAA certification: The Idina Menzel version has been certified 8x platinum (has sold 3,500,000 units in the U.S.); Demi Lovato version has been certified platinum (has sold 1,000,000 units in the U.S.)
+RIAA certification: The Idina Menzel version was certified 9× platinum (sold 9,000,000 units in the U.S.); the Demi Lovato version was certified 2× platinum (sold 2,000,000 units in the U.S.)

 Movie: Pinocchio